Remittances to India: Overview

 Since 1991, India has experienced sharp remittance growth.
 In 1991 Indian remittances were valued at US$2.1 billion; in 2006, they were estimated at between $22 billion and $25.7 billion. which grew to $67.6 billion in 2012–13, up from $66.1 billion the fiscal year, 2011–2012, when the remittance exceed the foreign direct investment (FDI) inflow of $46.84 billion into India.

 Money is sent to India either electronically (for example, by SWIFT) or by demand draft.
 In recent years many banks are offering money transfers and this has grown into a huge business.
-Around 40% of the India's remittances flow to the states of Kerala, Tamil Nadu, Punjab, Andhra Pradesh and Uttar Pradesh which are among the top international remittance receiving states.
-Andhra Pradesh gets most of its remittance from the US, Kerala from UAE, Punjab from Canada as most of the people migrate from their states to these countries.
-Tamil Nadu has the most diverse mix of remittance sources due to the presence of large Tamil diasporas in many countries like Australia, Canada, France, United Kingdom etc. with Malaysia, Singapore and the US being the largest sources of remittance.
-Research work on remittances to India is listed in the India Migration Bibliography.

 In recent years many Indian Immigrants have used online money transfer services to send money from overseas to India.
 In recent years, many new Online and mobile companies have facilitated the transition to online remittances.
 Even some Indian banks have recently offered such services.

 A 2012 study, by Reserve Bank of India revealed 30.8% of total foreign remittances was from West Asia, compared to 29.4% from North America and 19.5% from Europe.

 However, owing to the onslaught of COVID-19, the World Bank has estimated a 9% decline in the remittances to India.

+According to international media reports, escalating military and political tensions in the Persian Gulf region involving Israel-US war on Iran, as well as allied regional states, have contributed to economic and labor market disruptions.
+The Gulf Cooperation Council (GCC) countries host millions of migrant workers, including approximately 9 million Indian nationals, who collectively send tens of billions of dollars in annual remittances.
+The reports note that heightened regional instability and security concerns have affected employment conditions, contract renewals, and workforce mobility, leading to the return of a number of migrant workers to India, particularly impacting regions such as Kerala.